-We have audited the Financial Statements of SENFIN DYNAMIC INCOME FUND (the Fund) which comprise the Statement of Financial Position as at 31st December 2021, and the Statement of Comprehensive Income, Statement of Movement in unit holders Fund and Statement of Cash Flows for the period from 11th February 2021 to 31st December 2021, and notes to the Financial Statements, including a summary of significant accounting policies exhibited on pages 3 to 23.
+We have audited the Financial Statements of SENFIN DYNAMIC INCOME FUND (the Fund) which comprise the Statement of Financial Position as at 31st December 2022, and the Statement of Comprehensive Income, Statement of Movement in unit holders Fund and Statement of Cash Flows for the year then ended, and notes to the Financial Statements, including a summary of significant accounting policies exhibited on pages 3 to 24.

-In our opinion, the accompanying Financial Statements give a true and fair view of the financial position of the Fund as at 31st December 2021, and of its financial performance and its cash flows for the period from 11th February 2021 to 31st December 2021 in accordance with Sri Lanka Accounting Standards.
+In our opinion, the accompanying Financial Statements give a true and fair view of the financial position of the Fund as at 31st December 2022, and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Accounting Standards.